feathery-org/slate/source/index.html.md

 fields | Object | A mapping from unique field IDs to field values to create for them user_id | Optional String | A unique user ID.
-If not provided a random user ID will be generated and returned forms | Optional String[] | An array of names of forms to initialize submissions for
+If not provided a random user ID will be generated and returned forms | Optional String[] | An array of names of forms to initialize submissions for complete | Optional Boolean | A boolean value to indicate if this  submission will be set as a form completion.
+Default to false if not provided

 ### Response Parameters
 Same as request body parameters